Impact of 3D macro physics and nuclear physics on the p nuclei in O-C shell mergers

 Calculations initially used a $5234$ isotope network, but many \nt-rich species were unnecessary.
 A network of only the necessary $1470$ isotopes was adopted, focusing on the \nt-deficient isotopes, for faster calculations.
 Isomeric states were not included in this network so \tantalum[180m] is not calculated.
+Entrainment of \carbon[]-shell material is treated the same as described in \cite{denissenkovIprocessYieldsRapidly2019} and does not depend on the time step.
 A single simulation costs approximately $8$ hours on $40$ cores, for a total of $274$ core years for this work.

-The \mppnp{} code calculates both the undecayed mass fraction as a function of mass and the mass-averaged contribubtions from radiogenic decay at a temperature of $T=100~\mathrm{MK}$ without explosive contributions.
+The \mppnp{} code calculates both the undecayed mass fraction as a function of mass and the decayed mass-averaged mass fraction at a temperature of $T=100~\mathrm{MK}$ without explosive contributions.
 The mass fraction $X_i$ of species $i$ is defined as the ratio of the mass of that species to the total mass of the stellar material, such that $\sum_i X_i = 1$ for all isotopes.